-We were already briefed by our teacher how to go about with the project.
+We were already briefed by our teachers how to go about with the project.

 We were given few trigger questions which helped us to complete the project on time.

-3) For drinking- twelve glasses of water per student.
+3: For drinking - eight to ten glasses of water per student.

 The generator was approximately used for two hours in the evening for the bulbs and three hours for pumping the water from the well to the tank.

-The coal was burnt for approximately 2 and half hours for boiling water for baths every day.
+The coal was burnt for approximately two and half hours for boiling water for baths every day.

-There is a solar panel at the campsite but the panel could not be used as it was raining.
+There is a solar panel at the camp site but the panels could not be used as it was raining.

-There are showers in the bathrooms but we preferred to use taps for taking baths as there is lot of wastage of water when we use showers.
+There are showers in the bathrooms but we preferred to use taps for taking baths as there is lot of wastage of water when we used showers.

 We realized we could have saved more energy during our camp as the resources are getting depleted.